 Want to buy the best 3D printer model for your money?
 Wondering where to start and what to buy?
 We hear you.
-After countless hours spent printing and tinkering with a large selection of desktop printers — and no small amount of haggling and debating — the ALL3DP team presents their top picks for the best 3D printers of summer 2018.
+After countless hours spent printing and tinkering with a large selection of desktop printers — and no small amount of haggling and debating — the ALL3DP team presents their top picks for the best 3D printers of fall 2018.

 To make your decision easier, the following selections constitute a set of awards.
 Each best 3D printer accolade is our honest recommendation for their category and/or price bracket.
-If you want to know how we reviewed these best 3D printers, here’s an overview on our testing methodology.
+If you want to know how we reviewed these best 3D printers, here’s an overview of our testing methodology.

 Who it’s for: If you want the closest thing to desktop FDM perfection, the Prusa i3 MK3 is the machine you should get.

 Why you should buy it: Because it is fun to work with.
 If you opt for the kit, the assembly is a joy.
 And if you pick one up pre-assembled, this highly versatile FDM/FFF printer delivers excellent prints right out of the box.

 How much you’ll pay: $999 (VAT not included)

 Why we picked the Prusa i3 MK3 as Best 3D Printer:

 Can an open-source Maker’s machine really be the best 3D printer overall?
 We think so.
 For starters, the Prusa i3 MK3 offers unparalleled value and quality for the money.
 And its technological prowess is such that it would easily outclass a 3D printer at three times the price.

 At All3DP, we found it became our go-to machine to get a print job done without any hassle.
 It’s quiet, it’s fast, and a pleasure to use.
 The removable print bed is something we didn’t know we needed so badly.